Is Bethel a Cult?

 In a word, no.

 I only leave moments with Him with significant change in the measure I came to Him in surrender.
 Surrender measures everything. — Bill JohnsonIn all the Bethel messages I’ve listened to, I’ve never once heard anyone even hint at the idea.
-They exalt the Protestant Bible as the — repeat THE — Word of God.
-They teach it is the supreme authority over faith and practice for all Christ-followers.
+They exalt the Protestant Bible as the — repeat THE — Word of God and that it is the supreme authority over faith and practice for all Christ-followers.
 They preach that it says what it means and means what it says.

-Any extra-biblical utterance, such as the gift of tongues and their interpretation and prophesy are subject to scrutiny against — and rejected if it fails to measure up to — both the spirit and letter of the written Word in context.
+All extra-biblical utterances, such as the gift of tongues and their interpretation and prophesy are subject to scrutiny against — and rejected if it fails to measure up to — both the spirit and letter of the written Word in context.

 All this is as it should be.